svenhofstede-zz/svenhofstede.github.ios/_posts/2016-12-12-clean-code-summary.md

 Don't forget to write tests for errors that you expect to have happen.
 Make sure these are tested as well.

 Add context to the error message.
-When catching the error you are normally aware of via this error is being thrown.
+When catching the error you are normally aware of why this error is being thrown.
 Convey this knowledge in the error message so that, when the error occurs, you can easily recall it.

 Wrap third party API exceptions with your own single error.
 This way you don't need to handle all the possible errors every time you use the API.